flipk/sqlite3gen/README.md

 | BOOL    | int     | bool        | bool     |
 | ENUM    | int     | enum        | enum     |

+`SUBTABLE` is a special data type to refer to another table which uses a `FOREIGN` key back to this table.
+(Especially useful for 1-to-many mappings.)

 ### INDEX, QUERY, and LIKEQUERY attributes

 Placing the `INDEX` keyword after a column TYPE provides the